ngiani/MovieTheaterBooker/README.md

 **MovieTheaterBooker** is an ASP.NET Core MVC web application that allows you to manage a movie theater, including movie screenings, theaters, seats, and reservations.

 ## 🚀 Current Features
-- List of current screening and movies
+- List of current movies and bookable releases
 - Seat reservation for a selected screening
-- Web interface using MVC pattern
 - Identity management (login, register)
 - User roles (admin, user)
 - Movie management (add, edit, delete) as admin